 Experiments involving human volunteers or animals must have been approved by the Ethical Committee of the institution within which the work was performed.
 Physicians should take into consideration the national and international ethical, legal and regulatory norms and standards for research on humans and animals.
 In the case of use of laboratory animals, technicians/authors must confirm that all national guidelines for the care and use of laboratory animals have been followed and approval has been obtained from the responsible authorities.
 By submitting the article to the journal, the authors assure that, the animals are treated humanely and the procedures used in the study are in such a way that experimental animals did not suffer unnecessarily.
 Statements regarding the approval given by the appropriate ethics commission and informed consent given by participating patients should already be mentioned at the time of submission of the manuscript.

-Journal of Ophthalmological Science is committed to high ethical standards and transparent publication practices.
+Journal of Molecular and Clinical Ophthalmology is committed to high ethical standards and transparent publication practices.
 The journal remains open and transparent in the entire processing of manuscript, including peer-reviewed publication, ensuring fast, fair and informed editorial decisions with full accountability.
 The Enhanced editorial screening procedures of this journal remain as a hallmark of reliable scientific process and ensure transparency, reproducibility, and accountability in the scientific publication.
 The editorial board comprises of members who are recognized experts in the subject areas included within the journal’s scope.
 Names and affiliations of journal’s editors are available on the journal’s website.
 The author’s fee is negotiable based on the classification of countries given by the world bank and the ability to pay does not influence editorial decisions.
 The journal clearly indicates the periodicity of publication.
 The data of the manuscript is made available in both human-readable format and machine-readable format.

 The journal has clear policies on handling plagiarism, duplicate publication, data fabrication and potential conflicts of interest of editors, authors, and reviewers.
 In no case, the journal encourages such misconduct and takes necessary steps to prevent it.